 Following his address to Congress, the President took in the Martin Luther King Jr. memorial accompanied by Congressman John Lewis.
 Lewis is a longtime civil rights activist who worked alongside Dr. King in the 1960’s to fight for the rights of African-Americans in the United States.
 Together, the two then walked the streets of D.C. in the Foggy Bottom neighborhood.

-Macron’s next stop was a town hall meeting with students from the George Washington University.
+President Macron’s next stop was a town hall meeting with students from the George Washington University.
 At the event, the President took questions from students in the audience about a variety of topics including immigration, antisemitism, Syria, la Francophonie, and more.
-After enthusiastically engaging with the students, Macron ended by reiterating his platform on climate change.
+After enthusiastically engaging with the students, President Macron ended by reiterating his platform on climate change.

-“If your generation wants to give the choice to the next generation, you will have to fix the climate change, air pollution, biodiversity and ocean issues… There is no other option, because there is no other planet” said Macron in his closing statements.
+"If your generation wants to give the choice to the next generation, you will have to fix the climate change, air pollution, biodiversity and ocean issues… There is no other option, because there is no other planet" said President Macron in his closing statements.

-The President’s visit ended with a press conference, during which Macron reiterated his policy goals, took questions from the media, and thanked President Trump and the First Lady. ◣
+The President’s visit ended with a press conference, during which President Macron reiterated his policy goals, took questions from the media, and thanked President Trump and the First Lady. ◣